-- OSP = Overseas Sponsored Player (see Status Guidelines for Overseas Players) - Victor Ludorum Tournaments only.
-For all other Official HPA tournaments an OSP of any handicap may play. - Any sponsored player 5 goals or less will not be allowed to play in a 22 goal tournament until the Handicap Committee has confirmed his handicap in writing to the player's club See Regulation 6.4e for restrictions. - 3.
-TEAM CHANGE AND SUBSTITUTION IN A HIGH GOAL TEAM.
+2. TEAM CHANGE AND SUBSTITUTION IN A HIGH PROFILE TEAM.
 The rules for team changes are laid out in Rule 1d and for substitution in Rule 2.
 The rules are designed to enable a team, in which a regular member is unable to play for a bona fide reason such as injury, to compete in such a way as to be fair to both sides.
-However, it is recognised that in high goal the replacement of an 8-10 handicap player by another within the rules may be almost impossible without unacceptable delay and expense.
-Thus at this level the rules are relaxed as follows: - a.
+However, it is recognised that in higher goal polo the replacement of a 5-10 handicap player by another within the rules may be almost impossible without unacceptable delay and expense.
+Thus at this level the rules are relaxed as follows:

+a.
 Team Change.
 This will apply at any time during or shortly before the tournament until immediately before a match when the change of player is deemed to be a substitute.
-A distinction is drawn between: - (i) League Phase.
+A distinction is drawn between:

+- i.
+League Phase.
 If a player is unable to play in the next match of the league phase, then the players in the team must be qualified under Rule 1c(iii) which specifies that a player may only play for one team in a tournament.
-If no qualified player is available at the same handicap then a double substitution may be made. - (ii) Main Knockout Phase.
+If no qualified player is available at the same handicap then a double substitution may be made. - ii.
+Main Knockout Phase.
 If a player of 8 goals or above cannot play due to an injury certified by a doctor, that player may be replaced by a player who has played in the league phase but not in the knockout phase of the main tournament.
-Special rules to be detailed in the tournament conditions may apply to any subsidiary knockout phase. - b.
+Special rules to be detailed in the tournament conditions may apply to any subsidiary knockout phase.

+b.
 Substitution.
 A substitution may take place if a player is injured during a match or warm up.
 As above a distinction is drawn:

-- (i) League Phase.
+- i.
+League Phase.
 A team may nominate a player of 8 goal or above who is playing in the tournament to act as a substitute in the event of injury to one of its players.
 The player may then come in as a substitute for an injured player of 8 goals or above.
-Otherwise the rules for substitution as laid down in Rule 2 apply. - (ii) Main Knockout Phase.
+Otherwise the rules for substitution as laid down in Rule 2 apply. - ii.
+Main Knockout Phase.
 A team must nominate a qualified substitute for each of its players and give the list to the Polo Manager by 5pm the evening previous to the match.
-For a player of 8 goals and above a similarly handicapped player who has played in the tournament but not in the main tournament knockout phase is deemed to be qualified. - c.
+For a player of 8 goals and above a similarly handicapped player who has played in the tournament but not in the main tournament knockout phase is deemed to be qualified.

+c.
 Ponies.
-See Rule 1j. - 4.
-INTERNATIONAL MATCHES.
-International matches will be played under HPA rules unless any changes have been mutually agreed by the team managers/captains and recorded in writing before the match.
+See Rule 1j.

+3. INTERNATIONAL MATCHES.
+International matches will be played under APC rules unless any changes have been mutually agreed by the team managers /captains and recorded in writing before the match.
 The International Committee have the responsibility to nominate the match officials in consultation with the Chief Umpire.
 A list of officials should be given to each team manager/captain who will make a selection in order of preference from the list.
 The Chief Umpire, in consultation with the Chairman of the International Committee will then make the final selection.
-Any umpire selected should be practised and fully conversant with the current HPA rules. - 5.
-NATIONAL TEAMS.
-No team may have four overseas players unless it is an invited national team which has been approved by the Stewards.
-However, the Stewards are likely to waive the condition for an established overseas patron who wishes to play with an immediate family member who is also from overseas.
-In the case of a substitution in such a family team, normal tournament conditions and rules will apply. - 6.
-OFFICIALS.
-Below are the recommended minimum grades for officials for Official HPA Tournaments which clubs should, where possible, follow.
+Any umpire selected should be practised and fully conversant with the current APC rules.

+4. OFFICIALS.
+Below are the recommended minimum grades for officials for Official APC Tournaments which clubs should, where possible, follow.